Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Discussion

-We assessed the reproducibility of lesions measures and found that on the internal test set, TMTV and TLG were reproducible across all networks, while $\text{D}\text{max}$ was not reproducible by any network. $\text{SUV}\text{mean}$ was reproducible by all networks except UNet, $\text{SUV}\text{max}$ by only SegResNet and number of lesions by only UNet and SegResNet.
-On the external test set, reproducibility was more limited, with only $\text{SUV}\text{mean}$ being reproducible by both SegResNet and SwinUNETR, number of lesions by SegResNet, and TLG by DynUNet (Fig. \ref{fig:reproducibility_of_biomarkers_internal} and \ref{fig:reproducibility_of_biomarkers_external}).
-Furthermore, we quantified the networks' error in estimating the value of lesion measures using MAPE and found that MAPE generally decreases as a function of lesion measure values (for all lesion measures) on the combined internal and external test set (Fig. \ref{fig:mape_vs_gt_biomarkers_combined}).
-The networks generally made significant errors in the accurate prediction when the ground truth lesion measures were very small.
-We also showed that, in general, on a set of images with larger patient level lesion $\text{SUV}_\text{mean}$, $\text{SUV}_\text{mean}$, TMTV, and TLG, a network is able to predict a higher median DSC, although for very high values of these lesion measures, the performance generally plateaus.
+Furthermore, we quantified the errors in the estimation of lesion measures using modified Bland-Altman plots and found that in certain ranges of GT lesion measure values, the predicted lesion measures were highly under- or overestimated even by networks with high median DSC on the combined internal and external test sets (Fig. \ref{fig:modified_bland_altman_plot}).
+The networks generally made significant errors in prediction when GT lesion measures were very small.
+We also showed that, in general, on a set of images with larger patient level lesion $\text{SUV}_\text{mean}$, $\text{SUV}_\text{mean}$, TMTV, and TLG, a network is able to predict with a higher median DSC, although for very high values of these lesion measures, the performance generally plateaus.
 On the other hand, the DSC performance is not much affected by the number of lesions, while for a set of images with higher $\text{D}_\text{max}$, the performance generally decreases for all networks (Fig. \ref{fig:dsc_vs_gt_biomarkers_combined}).

-As much of PET/CT data is privately owned by healthcare institutions, it poses significant challenges for researchers in accessing diverse datasets for training and testing deep learning models.
-In such a scenario, to improve the interpretability of models, it is crucial for researchers to investigate how the performance of their models depend on dataset characteristics.
-By studying how model performance correlates with the image/lesion characteristics, researchers can gain insights into the strengths and limitations of their models \cite{tumor_feature_performance_dependence}.
+Accessing diverse PET/CT datasets for training and testing models is challenging due to the private ownership of healthcare data.
+To enhance model interpretability, researchers must examine how their model performance varies with dataset characteristics.
+By exploring correlations between model performance and image/lesion measures, it is possible to uncover both strengths and limitations of these models \cite{tumor_feature_performance_dependence}. \\